openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 @endsphinxdirective

 While an application is free to create more requests if needed (for example to support asynchronous inputs population) **it is very important to at least run the `ov::optimal_number_of_infer_requests` of the inference requests in parallel**.
-It is recommended for efficiency (device utilization) reasons.
+It is recommended for efficiency, or device utilization, reasons.

 Keep in mind that `ov::hint::PerformanceMode::LATENCY` does not necessarily imply using single inference request.
-For example, multi-socket CPUs can deliver as many requests (at the same minimal latency) as the number of NUMA nodes in the machine.
+For example, multi-socket CPUs can deliver as many requests at the same minimal latency as the number of NUMA nodes in the system.
 To make your application fully scalable, make sure to query the `ov::optimal_number_of_infer_requests` directly.

 ## Prefer Async API